ZaxarhsGe/AI-Chatbot-Bert-Sentence/README.md

 - **REST API:** Offers a `/chat` endpoint to interact with the chatbot.
 - **CORS Support:** Enabled with Flask-CORS for cross-origin resource sharing.
 - **Pre-defined Q&A:** Utilizes a hardcoded list of question-answer pairs.
+- **Production Deployment:** Hosted on AWS EC2 for robust and scalable deployment.

 ## Prerequisites
 - Python 3.x